Updated March. 22, 2018

 You do NOT have to be a resident of the Upstate area to be eligible for membership with UCHU-AA.

-I am excited and I want to homeschool my children, what must I do to get the ball rolling towards homeschooling?
+I am excited and I want to homeschool my children, what must I do to get the ball rolling?

 First know the expectations that are set for a ‘desiring’ home educator.

-1. Choose under which homeschooing option from the state that you would like to home school under.
+- Choose under which homeschooing option for the state that you would like to home school under.
 Start by reading this link.

 What month must UCHU-AA membership be renewed?

-Why are UCHU-AA only having membership enrollment during the months of June – the end of October each homeschooling year?
+Why are UCHU-AA only having membership enrollment during the months of June 1 until December 31 each homeschooling year?

 Why can’t I just mail in a check?